kim3-sudo/screamingroomba/docs/guide/tools.rst

 - Digital multimeter or voltmeter (you only need the voltmeter for most measurments)
 - Benchtop power supply (variable voltage, up to 18v)
+- Power drill
+- Zip-ties
+- Cleaning wipes (like Clorox or Lysol)